Your Turkey Brine Is Craving Some Pickle Brine

 Brining is a great method to use on any meat that doesn't contain a lot of fat.
 Fat makes meat moist and juicy, and lean meats like turkey, chicken, and pork loins just don't naturally contain a lot of it.
 Brining basically breaks down some of the muscle fibers in lean meats, making them more tender.
 It also absorbs some of the brining liquid, making it juicier.
 Of course, because there's a good amount of salt involved, brining will flavor the meat, too.

-You'll want to use enough pickle juice to ensure that your turkey is fully submerged, just as you would using a standard water and salt brine.
+You'll want to use enough pickle brine to ensure that your turkey is fully submerged, just as you would using a standard water and salt brine.
 To help with this, plan on placing something large and heavy on top of the bird, like a casserole dish or a Dutch oven lid, to help keep it under the liquid.
 People use such containers as large stock pots, coolers, large, heavy-duty plastic bags, and really big bowls to place their turkey and brine in.
 As breast meat tends to be the driest, consider brining your turkey upside down (breast tissue down) to ensure it soaks up all that lovely liquid.

 The most important thing is to keep it cold, so be sure you have plenty of room in your fridge to accommodate the container.
 Once brined, just cook your turkey as you normally would.

-What else is craving pickle juice?
+What else is craving pickle brine?